Craig-Lyndon Interpolation for the Logic of Here and There with a Variation of Mints' Sequent System: Abstract

 \section{Abstract}

-We present a Maehara-style construction of Craig interpolants for the three-valued propositional logic of here and there (HT), also known as Gödel's $G_3$.
-The method adapts a recent interpolation technique that operates on classically encoded logic programs to a variation of a sequent calculus for HT by Mints.
-The approach is characterized by two stages: First, a preliminary interpolant is constructed, a formula that is an interpolant in some sense, but not yet the desired HT formula.
+We present a variation of Maehara's method to construct Craig-Lyndon interpolants for the three-valued propositional logic of here and there (HT), also known as Gödel's $G_3$, a superintuitionistic logic of importance in logic programming.
+Our method adapts a recent interpolation technique that operates on classically encoded logic programs to a variation of Mints' sequent system for HT.
+The approach is characterized by two stages: First, a preliminary interpolant is constructed, a formula that is an interpolant in some sense but not yet the desired HT formula.
 In the second stage, an actual HT interpolant is obtained from this preliminary interpolant.
-With the classical encoding, the preliminary interpolant is a classical Craig interpolant for classical encodings of the two input HT formulas.
+With the classical encoding, the preliminary interpolant is a classical Craig-Lyndon interpolant for classical encodings of the two input HT formulas.
 In the presented adaptation, the sequent system operates directly on HT formulas, and the preliminary interpolant is in a nonclassical logic that generalizes HT by an additional logic operator.